orbitdb-archive/welcome/contributing.md

 - Stay on topic: Make sure that you are posting to the correct channel and avoid off-topic discussions.
 Remember when you update an issue or respond to an email you are potentially sending to a large number of people.
 Please consider this before you update.
 Also remember that nobody likes spam.

-There is also a more extensive [https://github.com/ipfs/community/blob/master/code-of-conduct.md](code-of-conduct.md) which we follow, which can be found as part of the related IPFS organisation.
+There is also a more extensive [https://www.contributor-covenant.org/version/1/4/code-of-conduct](code-of-conduct.md) which we follow, which can be found as part of the related Haja Networks organisation.

 ### Reporting Issues

-If you find bugs, mistakes, inconsistencies in the Orbitdb specs, code or documents, please let us know by filing an issue at the appropriate issue tracker.
+If you find bugs, mistakes, inconsistencies in the OrbitDB specs, code or documents, please let us know by filing an issue at the appropriate issue tracker.
 No issue is too small.